Chapter 5When should I file bankruptcy?

 Another practice of credit unions is to take a security interest in pension fund distributions.
 In some states, and under the Federal ERISA law, that may be illegal.
 If there is such a security interest, the bankruptcy will not void it, unless you specifically provide your attorney with the documents showing that there is a security interest in your pension, and pay the attorney for the extra work necessary to avoid that security interest.

-You will need special advice from your attorney regarding credit union loans.
-There is nothing wrong with agreeing that your credit union can deduction can continue, and that the loan can be paid in full, but you should approach that issue as a business decision, not an emotional one.
+You will need special advice from Geraci Law regarding credit union loans.
+There is nothing wrong with agreeing that your credit union deduction can continue, and that the loan can be paid in full, but you should approach that issue as a business decision, not an emotional one.
+Geraci Law will often show you how to make it really easy to deal with your credit union debt.

 Example: Mabel owes the credit union $4500.
 They have her shares of $550 for collateral, and they also made her get 3 co-signers before they would give her the loan.
 Her friend Jean owes the same credit union $5000.
 Jean has no savings in the credit union, and no co-signers.

-The Peter Francis Geraci Chapter 7 or 13 Solution: Mabel is going to let the credit union keep deducting after her Chapter 7.
+The Geraci Law Chapter 7 or 13 Bankruptcy Solution: Mabel is going to let the credit union keep deducting after her Chapter 7.
 Although her personal liability will be wiped out, she will let them take the regular payment to protect the co-signers.

 Jean will go to the credit union with her bankruptcy papers and tell them to stop deducting.
 This will have no effect on her job, and her paycheck will be a lot bigger.